 How to Charge LiPo

-You’ll need a charger specifically designed for LiPo batteries due to the strict charging requirements lithium polymer batteries have.
-You can learn about how to choose a decent LiPo charger in this buyer’s guide.
+To charge LiPo batteries, you’ll need a charger specifically designed for them due to their strict charging requirements.
+You can learn how to choose a high-quality LiPo charger in this buyer’s guide: https://oscarliang.com/choose-lipo-battery-charger-power-supply/

-The following information will only apply to you if you got one of the chargers from my recommendations.
+The following information applies if you choose a charger from my recommendations.

 Connecting a LiPo to a Charger